danielaparker/jsoncons/doc/ref/csv/csv_reader.md

 (1) Constructs a `csv_reader` that reads from a character sequence or stream `source` and a [json_content_handler](../json_content_handler.md) that receives JSON events.
 Uses default [csv_options](csv_options.md).
-You must ensure that the source and input handler exist as long as does `csv_reader`, as `csv_reader` holds pointers to but does not own these objects.

 (2) Constructs a `csv_reader` that  that reads from a character sequence or stream `source`, a [json_content_handler](../json_content_handler.md) that receives
 JSON events, and [csv_options](csv_options.md).
-You must ensure that the source and input handler exist as long as does `csv_reader`, as `csv_reader` holds pointers to but does not own these objects.

 (3) Constructs a `csv_reader` that reads from a character sequence or stream `source`, a [json_content_handler](../json_content_handler.md) that receives
 JSON events and the specified [parse_error_handler](../parse_error_handler.md).
 Uses default [csv_options](csv_options.md).
-You must ensure that the source, input handler, and error handler exist as long as does `csv_reader`, as `csv_reader` holds pointers to but does not own these objects.

 (4) Constructs a `csv_reader` that reads from a character sequence or stream `source`, a [json_content_handler](../json_content_handler.md) that receives
 JSON events, [csv_options](csv_options.md),
 and the specified [parse_error_handler](../parse_error_handler.md).

-You must ensure that the source, input handler, and error handler exist as long as does `csv_reader`, as `csv_reader` holds pointers to but does not own these objects.
+Note: It is the programmer's responsibility to ensure that `basic_csv_reader` does not outlive any source, content handler, and error handler passed in the constuctor, as `basic_csv_reader` holds pointers to but does not own these resources.

 #### Parameters